PREPARE THE FLATWORK

 We fashioned a mounting plate in the shape of the pickup (with a recess for the eyelets), and mounted that onto a metal shaft that's held in the drill chuck.
 Whatever your method, see that the pickup is spinning true and straight.

-You'll be moving the wire back and forth as it feeds onto the coil, and you'll want to create a "traverse limiter" to keep it between the two flatwork pieces.
-On the Schatten Winder, this is a polished metal rod with adjustable right and left limiters.
+You'll be moving the wire back and forth as it feeds onto the coil, and you'll want to create a "traverse limiter" to keep it between the two flatwork pieces (this is a polished metal rod with adjustable right and left limiters).
 For this simple winder, the limiter is a hole drilled in a piece of wood that pivots right and left.
 The hole must be sanded very smooth.

 SOLDERING THE LEAD WIRES